GAY GALLOPERS FOR ADOPTION

 HOW ARE THEY MADE?

 Each horse is sculpted from clay.
 Newspaper is carefully laid on top of a clay mould in a technique taught to me by Paper Mache masters in Jacmel, Haiti and Peter Schumann from The Bread and Puppet Theater.
 After the paper cast dries, it is cut from the mould, often resulting in two to three separate pieces.
 These pieces are glued together, a neck is added and the entire head gets another layer of paper mache.
 After this dries it is covered in plaster.
 The plaster is then sanded, details are added and sanded again.
 Everything is sealed with gesso.
 Stainless steel mirror balls are placed in the eyes, and then she is ready to be painted.
 I use heavy body acrylic paint finished with a high gloss sealer.
 Harnesses are fabricated from refuse materials collected at Materials for the Arts and adorned with trim and costume jewelry.
-From start to finish each gay gallopers take about four weeks to complete.
+From start to finish each gay gallopers take about 40-90 hours to complete.